 IAUNRC news feed

-The Association of Central Eurasian Students (ACES) at Indiana University hosted the 25th Annual International ACES Conference, “Authority and Legitimacy in Central Eurasia,” on Saturday, February 23, 2019, at the Hamilton Lugar School of Global and International Studies.
-38 panelists from 14 universities representing seven countries joined IU students and faculty for a day of engaging scholarship about Central Eurasia.
-Panelists presented from a variety of disciplinary perspectives on a diverse array of topics, including natural resource use, Islam, national identity, migration, and the environment in Central Eurasia.
+The Association of Central Eurasian Students (ACES) at Indiana University, Bloomington hosted the 26 Annual ACES Conference on Saturday, February 29, 2020, at the Hamilton Lugar School of Global and International Studies.
+The ACES Conference is an opportunity for graduate students and emerging scholars in Central Eurasian Studies to present their research.
+This year, 46 panelists from 13 universities representing six countries joined Indiana University students and faculty for a day of engaging scholarship on Central Eurasia.